WL 24 AHA - Refrigerator HOTPOINT - Free user manual and instructions

 Control Panel

-The ageing compartment's main function is that of guaranteeing that your wines are preserved in optimal conditions.
+The ageing compartment's main function is to guarantee that your wines are preserved in optimal conditions.

-The temperature has been set in the factory at a temperature held to be excellent in most cases and is 15^ in the upper compartment.
+The temperature has been set at the factory to a temperature considered excellent in most cases, and is 15°C in the upper compartment.

-Wine has a complex nature and it derives from a long and slow process.
-In order to best express its attributes, very specific conditions are necessary.
-All wines are preserved at the same temperature, but, depending on their different characteristics, wines are served and tasted at very different temperatures (see the Table of ideal wine temperatures).
+Wine has a complex nature and derives from a long and slow process.
+To best express its attributes, very specific conditions are necessary.
+All wines are preserved at the same temperature, but, depending on their different characteristics, wines are served and tasted at very different temperatures (see the Table of Ideal Wine Temperatures).

 - Press the button for one second (see the Control Panel).
 The temperature will begin to blink.